iamchippa/dumpmon-scraper/README.txt

 ------------------

-This is a simple script that will open the last 20 links from the @Dumpmon (https://twitter.com/dumpmon) twitter account, dig through the info, and send an email alert to you based on a keyword you define.
+This is a simple script that will open the last 20 links from the @Dumpmon (https://twitter.com/dumpmon - shoutout to @jw_sec for creating this bot!) twitter account, dig through the info, and send an email alert to you based on a keyword you define.

 ------------------